-Low cost way to earn HHonors Gold status.
+Low cost way to earn Honors Gold status.

 Fastest earning from everyday spending.

-With the exception of airline and car rental purchases, no card earns more HHonors points per dollar on everyday spending than the HHonors Surpass American Express.
-You get 12x points at Hilton hotels (10x is the best the closest card, the Citi Hilton HHonors Resere offers), 6x points at U.S. restaurants, supermarkets, and gas stations, and 3x points on everything else.
+With the exception of airline and car rental purchases, no card earns more Honors points per dollar on everyday spending than the Honors Surpass American Express.
+You get 12x points at Hilton hotels (10x is the best the closest card, the Citi Hilton Honors Resere offers), 6x points at U.S. restaurants, supermarkets, and gas stations, and 3x points on everything else.

 Foreign transaction fees.